First Party or Third Party Involves the Who is Who Within Insurance RelationsPage last modified: February 21 2022

 Who Is Being Referred to When Insurance Refers to First-Party?

-A 'First Party' Is Generally the Insured Policyholder.
-A 'Third Party' Is Disconnected to the Insurance Policy Carried By the First Party and Is Who May Be Harmed From Negligence By the First Party.
-If So the First Party Can Make a Claim and the Insurer Responds On Behalf of the First Party.
+A First-Party Is Generally the Insured Policyholder.
+A Third-Party Is Disconnected to the Insurance Policy Carried By the First-Party and Is Who May Be Harmed From Negligence By the First-Party.
+If So, Then the First-Party Can Make a Claim and the Insurer Responds On Behalf of the First-Party.

 A very common question involving insurance law is, "What is all this 'first party and third party' stuff?"
 This can seem a bit confusing, especially the obvious question of, "If there is a first party and third party, is there a second party?"
 To begin with, the references to various parties relates to the position each person holds within insurance relations: